- December 1, 2018

 Then there is the Hawaiian prayer, Ho’Oponopono, “I’m sorry.
 Please forgive me.
 Thank you.
 I love you.”
-Even if they have hurt you, this prayer is powerfully healing.
+This prayer can be a powerful tool even if they have hurt you.

-Lastly, you can create your own wish for them but don’t make it about you and don’t embed a judgment.
+Or, you can create your own wish for them.
+Be mindful not to make it about you or sneak in any judgments.
 What life-affirming desire would bring them happiness?
-Can you visualize them joyful and free?
+Can you visualize them as joyful and free?

-Do this every single time you think of them as you prepare to see or talk to them.
-Look at the work like tending to a garden.
-Every time you think resentful or unkind thoughts you are watering the weeds.
-Stepping into the practice of forgiving by becoming present and extending love, feeds the seeds of radiant blooms and abundant fruit.
+Do this whenever you think of them as you prepare to see or talk to them.
+Look at this work like tending to a garden.
+Every time you think resentful or unkind thoughts, you are watering the weeds.
+Stepping into the practice of forgiving by becoming present and extending love feeds the seeds of radiant blooms and abundant fruit.
 You can tend to the weeds, and they will grow.
-Or simply begin to cultivate a beautiful, bountiful garden nourished with conscious love.
+Or you can begin to cultivate a beautiful, bountiful garden nourished with conscious love.

-I promise if you begin now, you’ll be ready to see those who challenge you most toward the mastery of forgiveness by Christmas.
+If you begin now, you will be ready to see those who challenge you most by Christmas.
 Who knows, you might even find a little gratitude along the way.